CP/M: Disk formats

 The first computer to use a 3.5-inch floppy drive, the Sony SMC-70, ran CP/M 2.2.
 The Commodore 128, Bondwell-2 laptop, Micromint/Ciarcia SB-180, MSX and TRS-80 Model 4 (running Montezuma CP/M 2.2) also supported the use of CP/M with 3.5-inch floppy disks.
-CP/AM, Applied Engineering's version of CP/M for the Apple II, also supported 3.5-inch disks (as well RAM disks on RAM cards compatible with the Apple II Memory Expansion Card).
+CP/AM, Applied Engineering's version of CP/M for the Apple II, also supported 3.5-inch disks (as well as RAM disks on RAM cards compatible with the Apple II Memory Expansion Card).
 The Amstrad PCW ran CP/M using 3-inch floppy drives at first, and later switched to the 3.5 inch drives.

 File system

 File names were specified as a string of up to eight characters, followed by a period, followed by a file name extension of up to three characters ("8.3" filename format).
 The extension usually identified the type of the file.
 For example, .COM indicated an executable program file, and .TXT indicated a file containing ASCII text.
 Characters in filenames entered at the command prompt were converted to upper case, but this was not enforced by the operating system.
 Programs (MBASIC is a notable example) were able to create filenames containing lower-case letters, which then could not easily be referenced at the command line.

 Each disk drive was identified by a drive letter, for example, drive A and drive B. To refer to a file on a specific drive, the drive letter was prefixed to the file name, separated by a colon, e.g., A:FILE.TXT.
 With no drive letter prefixed, access was to files on the current default drive.

 File size was specified as the number of 128-byte records (directly corresponding to disk sectors on 8-inch drives) occupied by a file on the disk.
 There was no generally supported way of specifying byte-exact file sizes.
 The current size of a file was maintained in the file's File Control Block (FCB) by the operating system.
 Since many application programs (such as text editors) prefer to deal with files as sequences of characters rather than as sequences of records, by convention text files were terminated with a control-Z character (ASCII SUB, hexadecimal 1A).
 Determining the end of a text file therefore involved examining the last record of the file to locate the terminating control-Z. This also meant that inserting a control-Z character into the middle of a file usually had the effect of truncating the text contents of the file.